 The mission of the Grotto of the Redemption is to present in stone the whole story of the fall of woman and man, our Divine redemption through Christ, and Mary's presence in the redemption process.
+The Grotto is frequently considered the “Eighth Wonder of the World” and The Iowan magazine has described the Grotto as a “Miracle in Stone.”
+The location was placed on the National Register of Historical Places in 2001 and has been included in such features as Disney’s The Straight Story.
+A composite of nine seperate grottos, each portrays a scene in the life of Christ.
+The largest man-made Grotto in the world, the Grotto contains the largest collection of precious stones and gems found anywhere in one location!
 The Grotto Campgrounds has 53 sites available for campers and tents.
 Electrical hookups (30 amp), firewood, showers, and a central water & sewer dump station are available.
 Rates - $15.00 per night for campers and $10.00 per night for tents.
 Reservations are preferred.
 Upon arrival, register at the Grotto Office/Gift Shop.
 If you arrive after hours, you may register after 9:00am the following morning.
-A shelter house is available to rent for meetings, reunions and other gatherings.
-Call 515-887-2371 for reservations and prices.

 Even if you're not particularly religious, the Grotto of the Redemption is absolutely worth a visit!
 If you visit between Memorial Day and Labor Day, be sure to grab an ice cream cone at the Grotto's cafe.